The Hitch-Hiker (The Twilight Zone): Episode notes

 In the original radio play by Lucille Fletcher, the character of Nan was a man named Ronald Adams.
+When Serling adapted the script, he renamed the character after his daughter.
 The Hitch-Hiker was first presented on The Orson Welles Show (1941), Philip Morris Playhouse (1942), Suspense (1942), and The Mercury Summer Theater (1946).
 All of these radio productions were live performances starring Orson Welles as Ronald Adams.

 When the teleplay was adapted for radio on The Twilight Zone Radio Dramas in 2002, the role of Nan Adams was played by Kate Jackson.